Algo-Trading-Project/trading-bot/backtest/strategies/README.md

 ## optimize_dict
 - A dictionary whose keys are the values in indicator_factory_dict['param_names'] and values are a list of values for that parameter to use in optimization.

-## default_dict
-- A dictionary whose keys are each of the param_names in indicator_factory_dict['param_names'] and values are a default value for that parameter.

 ## def indicator_func
 - A user-defined function that takes in the input data defined in input_names as well as values for parameters defined in param_names and executes the strategy on the input data with the given parameters.
 Returns the entry and exit signals produced by the strategy.